A comprehensive study of $\Lambda_c^- \to \Lambda (\to p \pi) \mu^- \bar \nu_{\mu}$ incorporating SMEFT implications and right-handed neutrino: Constraining the NP Wilson coefficients

 In our SMEFT analysis, we begin with the SMEFT Wilson coefficients that directly match onto the $c \to s \mu \nu_{\mu}$ LEFT operators.
 We then include, along with the $c \to s \mu \nu_{\mu}$ observables, all additional observables that receive significant indirect contributions from the considered SMEFT operators via operator mixing.
 All of these observables are treated as independent.
-We perform a global $\chi^2$ fit for the SMEFT Wilson coefficients using the set of observables listed in Table \ref{tab:observables}, applying the $\chi^2$ definition of eq. (\ref{eqn-chi2}).
+We perform a global $\chi^2$ fit for the SMEFT Wilson coefficients using the set of observables listed in Table \ref{tab:observables}, applying the $\chi^2$ definition of eq.(\ref{eqn-chi2}).
 The $c \to s \mu \nu_{\mu}$ observables are computed using the available analytic expressions \cite{Fleischer:2019wlx, Leng:2020fei, Boora:2024nsx}, while the remaining observables are evaluated with the \texttt{flavio} package~\cite{Straub:2018kue}.
 From this fit, we extract constraints on the SMEFT Wilson coefficients at the scale $\Lambda = 1$~TeV.
 The corresponding bounds on the LEFT coefficients are then obtained by evolving and matching the SMEFT results using the \texttt{wilson} package~\cite{Aebischer:2018bkb}.
 We refer to these SMEFT-implied constraints on the LEFT coefficients as \textbf{indirect bounds}.
 The indirect bounds are shown in Fig.~\ref{fig:LHNbounds} in the orange region.
 In this work, we present the indirect bounds only for the LHN scenario.
 For the RHN case, we restrict ourselves to the direct bounds and leave the calculation of the corresponding indirect bounds to future work.

 In Fig.~\ref{fig:LHNbounds}, we compare the indirect bounds with the direct bounds.
 We find that for all Wilson coefficients, the indirect bounds are consistently tighter than the direct ones.
 This improvement arises because many of the observables entering the indirect analysis are measured with much higher precision than those used in the direct bound analysis.
-In particular, for $C^V_{LL}$ and $C^S_{RL}$, the indirect constraints significantly reduce the allowed parameter space compared to the direct bounds.
-Among these, $C^S_{RL}$ is the most strongly constrained, primarily due to the precise measurement of $\text{BR}(K \to \mu \nu)$.
-In contrast, for the vector operators ${\cal O}^V_{LL}$ and ${\cal O}^V_{RL}$, the corresponding $s \to u \mu \nu$ modes do not impose comparably strong constraints, since the possible NP contributions are suppressed relative to the dominant SM amplitude (with $C^{V}_{LL,\text{SM}} = 1$).